The Best Bath Towels for Sensitive Skin (2026)

 | Size | 30 in x 60 in |

 The JML Microfiber towel is our top pick for sensitive skin because it sidesteps the two things that bother reactive skin most: scratch and lint.
-Microfiber is built from extremely fine synthetic strands, so the surface that touches your skin is smoother and more uniform than the looped pile of a cotton towel, and there are essentially no loose short fibers to shed and cling to damp skin.
-At 30 by 60 inches it is large enough to wrap around comfortably, which matters when you are patting dry rather than rubbing, the gentler technique for irritation-prone skin.
+Microfiber uses ultra-fine synthetic strands, so the surface that touches your skin is smoother and more uniform than the looped pile of a cotton towel, and almost no loose short fibers shed or cling to damp skin.
+At 30 by 60 inches it wraps all the way around, which helps when you pat dry instead of rubbing, the gentler move for irritation-prone skin.

 The other advantage is speed.
-Microfiber wicks and releases water quickly, so this towel dries in a fraction of the time a thick cotton towel needs, which keeps it from developing the damp, musty smell that can itself aggravate skin.
-The trade-off is feel: a minority of people find synthetic fibers slick or less breathable than natural cotton, and microfiber needs a fragrance-free wash with no fabric softener, since softener coats the fibers and kills their absorbency.
-If you have never used microfiber before and prefer the classic cotton hand, look at our Lacoste or Chakir picks instead.
+Microfiber wicks and releases water fast, so this towel dries in a fraction of the time a thick cotton towel needs, and that keeps the damp, musty smell that can aggravate skin from setting in.
+The trade-off is feel: some people find synthetic fibers slick or less breathable than natural cotton, and microfiber needs a fragrance-free wash with no fabric softener, since softener coats the fibers and kills their absorbency.
+New to microfiber and partial to a classic cotton hand?
+Look at our Lacoste or Chakir picks.
 For everyone else, this is the gentlest towel here for the money.

 What we like